jhuboo/database/notes.md

 The front-end of Sqlite is an SQL compiler that parses a string and outputs an internal representation called bytecode.
 The bytecode is passed to the VM, which executes it.
 Breaking things into these 2 steps brings some advantages:
 - Reduces complexity
 - Allows comiling common queries once & caching the bytecode for improved performance

+### In-Memory, Append-Only, Single-Table Database (Step 3)

+We'll put some limitations on our database to make it as simple as possible.
+So it will:
+- support 2 operations: insert a row & print all rows
+- reside only in memory (no persistence to disk)
+- support a single, hard-coded table